Liftsplus.com

 Frequently Asked Questions

-Q: What is the Durarun 95A material composition and does it handle wet floor environments?
+Q: What is the Durarun 95A material composition and wet floor performance?

 A: The Durarun 95A is a high-traction polyurethane compound rated at 95A durometer hardness.
-It performs reliably on wet floors and cold storage environments.
-The material resists slipping and provides consistent grip across standard warehouse temperatures.
+It performs reliably on wet floors and in cold storage environments, resisting slipping and providing consistent grip across standard warehouse temperatures.
 This makes it suitable for electric lift truck operations in freezer and damp facility conditions.

-A: The CL 994395 load wheel fits multiple electric lift truck models from Crown, Toyota, Raymond, and Yale.
-Verify your equipment model number and wheel mounting diameter before ordering to confirm compatibility.
-Load wheel fitment varies by truck generation and series.
+A: The 0000-72008 load wheel fits multiple electric lift truck models from Crown, Toyota, Raymond, and Yale.
+Verify your equipment model number and wheel mounting diameter before ordering to confirm compatibility, as fitment varies by truck generation and series.

 Q: How long does a Durarun 95A polyurethane load wheel typically last in service?